Don86/build-a-home/bath/README.md

 ### Shower

-* You can just unhook and toss shower curtains into the wash.
+* Shower curtains win hands down for ease-of-maintenance, shower doors are better for keeping water within the shower-space.
+You can just unhook and toss shower curtains into the wash.
 Shower doors, and the shower door *frame*, are a seroius PITA to clean (weekly/fortnightly).
+* You can DIY some weights at the bottom of shower curtains to stop them from attacking you with their slimy hugs.
+* You can stick your hand out of a shower curtain to grab a towel
+* You can't use a high-pressure shower head with shower curtains, because the ricochet will cause curtains to blow out, unless the showerhead points directly downward.
+You'll have to use rain showers.
 * There are certain "tropical resort" aesthetics you can make use of for shower curtains.
+* good alternative that looks expensive: shower screens.
+Note the extremely high hob: https://www.trendhunter.com/trends/rolling-shower-screen
+* Tubs will, unfortunately, likely be just a waste of space.
+You won't use it personally (too much faff), you have no kids or pets to wash.

 ### Bathroom tiles